-You’ve come to the website of Jordan E. Rosenfeld, author, writing coach and editor.
+You’ve come to the website of Jordan E. Rosenfeld, author, editor, writing teacher.

 I have a simple philosophy in all that I do: “Practice.
 Polish.
 Persist.”
 Make your writing life into an ongoing, deep writing practice that can survive the test of time, discouragement and change.
 Never stop trying to become better and polish your work, learn new things, take classes and feed both your muse and your craft.
 But what will set you apart is your persistence.
 Don’t give up.
 If you need help with any of these things, I’m here to help you.

-She holds an MFA in Creative Writing & Literature from the Bennington Writing Seminars and a B.A. in Liberal Studies from the Hutchins School.
-A former Petaluman, she created and hosted the LiveWire Literary Salon at Zebulon’s lounge which hosted readings for several years, and Word by Word: Conversations with Writers, a radio program interviewing well-known writers such as TC Boyle, Louise Erdrich and others on KRCB, which won an NEA Chairman’s grant in 2004.
+Jordan holds an MFA in Creative Writing & Literature from the Bennington Writing Seminars and a B.A. in Liberal Studies from the Hutchins School.
+A former resident of Petaluma, California, she created and hosted the LiveWire Literary Salon at Zebulon’s lounge, and Word by Word: Conversations with Writers, on KRCB radio, a radio program interviewing well-known writers such as TC Boyle, Louise Erdrich and others, which won an NEA Chairman’s grant in 2004.

-She now lives among the garlic and the mushrooms in Northern California with her husband, son and their cat.
+She lives among the garlic and the mushrooms in Northern California with her husband, young son and their two cats.